The Most Common Recruitment Methods for Employers to Use

 Social Media Screening

-An Aberdeen Group study shows 77% of HR, staffing, and recruiting professionals use an online career site for talent acquisition.
 Online content, especially popular social networking sites like Facebook, Twitter, and LinkedIn, has created a new and rich information source for HR, staffing, and recruiting practitioners sourcing and screening candidates.
+In fact, 70% of employers use social media to screen candidates before hiring.

 Social networks offer a free way to identify passive candidates (those not actively looking for a new job), verify a candidate’s résumé claims, unearth undesirable behaviors, and gain insight into a candidate’s skills, personality, and cultural fit.